PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 The PHANTOM Linux software distribution contains prebuilt binaries for the ZC706 board, but also full instructions to create images for other Xilinx-supported boards.

 If you are using the ZC706, you only need set up an SD card, copy over the images, and build a root file system.

-### Building the Root Filesystem

-The Linux rootfs is built using [multistrap](https://wiki.debian.org/Multistrap) and QEMU which you should install first.
+### Quick Start

+If you are using the ZC706 and so are happy to use the prebuilt kernel, you can simply do the following:

 	sudo apt-get install multistrap dpkg-dev qemu-user-static

-Run multistrap, and then execute the PHANTOM setup script as follows:

 	./make.sh rootfs

 The script will ask for root permissions after downloading the packages to allow it to chroot into the new filesystem.
 It will also ask you to change the root password of the new root filesystem.

+Now ensure your PHANTOM-compatible IP cores are in `arch/phantom_ip` and run the following, where `ipcore1` and `ipcore2` are IP cores to build into the project:

+	./make hwproject ipcore1 ipcore2
+	./make implement

 ### Set up an SD card

 Now we can create an SD card to contain the compiled boot image and root filesystem.
 Format an SD card with two partitions.

  * The first, a small FAT32 partition.
 This is just to hold the boot image so around 10MB is plenty of space.
  * The rest of the card as a Linux filesystem, ext4 is a good choice.

 Ensure that the target board is set to boot from the SD card.
 This usually involves setting jumpers to select the boot target.
 Consult the manual for your board.

-Copy `images/BOOT.bin` to the small FAT32 partition.
+Copy `images/BOOT.bin` and `images/bitstream.bit` to the small FAT32 partition.

 Copy the entire contents of the `rootfs/rootfs` folder to the ext4 partition of the SD card.
 For example, if it is mounted at `/media/youruser/rootfs`: